Disney at 100: Bringing the Story to Life

 It is up to the designers to provide Guests with the appropriate sensory information that makes each story environment convincing.
 This means that design considerations go beyond the attractions themselves to the service and operations staff, transportation, restaurants, shops, rest rooms – even the trash cans.

-The secret to Disney magic that the Imagineers bring to life is in the details!
+The secret to Disney magic that the Imagineers bring to life is in the story!

 Recently celebrating their 70th anniversary, the Imagineers have delivered – time and time again.
 To date, the Imagineers have built twelve theme parks; dozens of resort hotels; 5 cruise ships with two more under construction; 2 water parks; and ongoing development in existing parks and Disney properties around the world.